Soho Then: Ep. 6 - Home & Homelessness

 Tim Miller: You know, it was absolutely wonderful to see the slogan ‘London belongs to the people’, in our differing ways, and coming from our differing backgrounds.
 We all individually believe it, because Soho’s bang in the centre of London and it was the only non-rich bit in the centre of London.
 You know, it was shabby.

 Michael Klein: When we heard the transformation of Piccadilly Circus plan, which was clearly going to affect Soho, which proposed a dual carriageway, highway, going under Piccadilly Circus.
 We didn’t want that, we thought that Piccadilly Circus was the heart of London.

 Leslie Hardcastle: Most of Soho, they thought, was past its use and should be pulled down completely.
 And something entirely new should happen there.
-It was called the Jericho Plan, and that plan was actually passed, which covered the whole of Soho or most of Soho with a big platform, with five towers and a heliport on the top and somewhere underneath were the people.
+It was called the Jellico Plan, and that plan was actually passed, which covered the whole of Soho or most of Soho with a big platform, with five towers and a heliport on the top and somewhere underneath were the people.

 Michael Klein: Surely the property developers could see this.
 But, of course, they didn’t.
 Property developers never see anything but the buck at the end of the road.
 And, of course, with the support of Westminster City Council at the time, they thought they were going to push through this enormous development.

 Thankfully common sense prevailed.
 And I like think that we had a small part in it.
 We all contributed to saying, “No… We are not prepared to accept this, we live here.
 There are 5,000 people in Soho.
 This is a residential part of London, which is what gives it it’s charm and perspective.”

 Leslie Hardcastle: That particular building [above] is where we live.
 And like all the rest all the windows are walled up because they were going to try and get us out.
 We were living behind that and fighting to save the building.